otrv4/otrv4/otrv4.md

       ```

     * Decides which chain key he will use for sending messages and which key
-      he will use for receiving messages, as defined on
+      he will use for receiving messages, as defined in
       [Deciding between chain keys](#deciding-between-chain-keys) section:

       ```